-- Full range of employment services, benefits, and protections; - Utilizing job order information effectively; - Staff-assisted activities and/or as requested or necessary when accessing self-assisted services via electronic technologies; - Referrals to agricultural and non-agricultural jobs, training, and support services, as well as available testing, counseling, and other job development services; - Basic information on labor rights, protections, and responsibilities with respect to terms and conditions of employment; - Preparation and resolution of complaints on acts and/or omissions by Employment Service or other U.S. DOL funded programs; - Preparation, acceptance, resolution, and/or referral of labor-related complaints and apparent violations in accordance with established policies and procedures; - Referral of individual or family members to supportive services for which they may be eligible; - Making appointments for individuals and families; - Information on services available in local offices, and contact information on the nearest commonly branded ARIZONA@WORK Job Center, including PPEP/National Farmworkers Jobs Program (NFJP) WIA Section 167 program, or affiliated offices throughout the national Employment Service network; - Resume preparation, information on how to post résumés on-line and how to conduct on-line job searches; - Communicating between LEP individuals referred to jobs and employers; - Utilization of Work Opportunity Tax Credit, subsidized employment resources, and other employer incentives to promote employment and job upgrades for MSFWs; and
+- Full range of employment services, benefits, and protections; - Utilizing job order information effectively; - Staff-assisted activities and/or as requested or necessary when accessing self-assisted services via electronic technologies; - Referrals to agricultural and non-agricultural jobs, training, and support services, as well as available testing, counseling, and other job development services; - Basic information on labor rights, protections, and responsibilities with respect to terms and conditions of employment; - Preparation and resolution of complaints on acts and/or omissions by Employment Service or other U.S. DOL funded programs; - Preparation, acceptance, resolution, and/or referral of labor-related complaints and apparent violations in accordance with established policies and procedures; - Referral of individual or family members to supportive services for which they may be eligible; - Making appointments for individuals and families; - Contact to follow-up as necessary and appropriate to provide supportive service and information to the maximum extent possible; - Information on services available in local offices, and contact information on the nearest commonly branded ARIZONA@WORK Job Center, including PPEP/National Farmworkers Jobs Program (NFJP) WIA Section 167 program, or affiliated offices throughout the national Employment Service network; - Resume preparation, information on how to post résumés on-line and how to conduct on-line job searches; - Communicating between LEP individuals referred to jobs and employers; - Utilization of Work Opportunity Tax Credit, subsidized employment resources, and other employer incentives to promote employment and job upgrades for MSFWs; and

-Connections to local agencies and resources that can assist with services needed, such as housing, medical, legal, emergency food boxes, immigration, etc.
+• Connections to local agencies and resources that can assist with services needed, such as housing, medical, legal, emergency food boxes, immigration, etc.